 To assist Permittees with developing their trash generation maps, BASMAA developed a Draft On-land Visual Trash Assessment Protocol (Draft Protocol).
-The Draft Protocol entails walking a street segment and visually observing the level of trash present on the roadway, curb and gutter, sidewalk, and other areas adjacent to the street that could potentially contribute trash to the MS4.
+The Draft Protocol entails walking a street segment and visually observing the level of trash present on the roadway and other areas adjacent to the street that could potentially contribute trash to the MS4.
 Based on the level of trash observed, each segment (i.e., assessment area) was placed into one of four on-land assessment condition categories that are summarized in Table 4.
-Using the Draft Protocol the Town assessed a total of 11 areas to assist in conducting/refining trash generating area designations.
-These 11 areas consisted of municipal buildings, community parks, schools, Town freeway entrance and exit and the jurisdictional area adjacent to the highway.
+Using the Draft Protocol the Town assessed a total of 1 area to assist in conducting/refining trash generating area designations.